euler-xyz/evc-playground/README.md

 The Ethereum Vault Connector (EVC) is a foundational layer designed to facilitate the core functionality required for a lending market.
 It serves as a base building block for various protocols, providing a robust and flexible framework for developers to build upon.
 The EVC primarily mediates between vaults, contracts that implement the ERC-4626 interface and contain additional logic for interfacing with other vaults.
 The EVC not only provides a common base ecosystem but also reduces complexity in the core lending/borrowing contracts, allowing them to focus on their differentiating factors.

-For more information about the EVC refer to the [EVC WHITEPAPER](https://github.com/euler-xyz/ethereum-vault-connector/blob/master/docs/whitepaper.md) and the [EVC SPECS](https://github.com/euler-xyz/ethereum-vault-connector/blob/master/docs/specs.md).
+For more information about the EVC refer to the [EVC website](https://evc.wtf).

 ## EVC Playground